Policy and Procedure Name:

 a.
 A BWC Subsequent

-order if allowing the request for scheduled loss compensation in its entirety
+Order if allowing the request for scheduled loss compensation in its entirety

 as requested and employer is in agreement or did not respond to notice; or